-Pregnant mother's blood pressure may affect future health of childrenFebruary 25th, 2013 in Pediatrics /
+Pregnant mother's blood pressure may affect future health of childrenFebruary 25, 2013 in Medicine & Health / Pediatrics

 Up to 10 percent of all women experience some form of elevated blood pressure during pregnancy.
 Researchers from the Centre for Social Evolution at the Department of Biology, University of Copenhagen show that mild maternal hypertension early in pregnancy actually benefits the fetus, but that late-pregnancy hypertension has negative health consequences for the child.
 The study is based on more than 750,000 births in Denmark, with follow-up data on children's hospital diagnoses for up to 27 years.